neilmb/villagefire/index.md

 community songleading for our times.

 <img style="float:right" src="images/laurence.jpg">
-Very special 2014 guest Laurence Cole  comes from Port Townsend, Washington to share with us his wonderful songs and powerful leadership.
-Laurence brings a wealth of experience and inspiration to his songleading, borne of his 70+ years of music making.
-Village Fire 2014 will feature many of his songs, and his presence will make this an unforgettable year.
+Very special 2015 guest Laurence Cole  comes from Port Townsend, Washington to share with us his wonderful songs and powerful leadership.
+Laurence brings a wealth of experience and inspiration to his songleading, born of his 70+ years of music making.
+Village Fire 2015 will feature many of his songs, and his presence will make this an unforgettable year.

 Laurence says we're…